wk275/MidiRouter/README.md

 Goto the release section under About in the github main window.
 Goto assets and click on the latest reslease.
 Download the app binaries and a windows setup command to install the application.
+If you install a new version please delete the previous version first via windows delete installed APPs.